rippleitinnz/evernode-cluster-manager/README.md

 - Always delete old instances before deploying a new cluster to the same host — running clusters can corrupt the UNL of new nodes during the sync window
 - Never put `new Date()` or any non-deterministic value in contract outputs — all nodes must produce identical outputs for consensus
 - The `config/.env` file contains your private keys — never commit it to git (it is in `.gitignore` by default)
+- Node lease details are tracked in `config/cluster-nodes.json` — this file is auto-updated when nodes are added, removed or extended.
+It is reconciled against the live UNL on every startup.

 ## File Structure
 evernode-cluster-manager/